Youth suicide prevention: a call to action

 The facts about youth suicide

-- Nearly 1 in 13 high school students have tried to commit suicide*.
+- Nearly 1 in 13 high school students have attempted suicide*.

 - One in 6 high school students have thought about it.